 There are many ways to consume more turmeric, such as sprinkling some in your meals, smoothies or tea.
 But the turmeric spice has a low percentage of curcumin and it doesn’t absorb that well, so you won’t really get the health benefits.
 That’s where turmeric supplements come in very handy and they give you the needed dosage of curcumin, whether you go for capsules, elixirs, gels, creams or powder blends.
 Yes, there are gels and creams too, as curcumin is also used externally for a wide variety of health problems.

-So thanks to their combined proprieties and effects, turmeric and honey can be beneficial for preventing cancer or helping cure it alongside other methods of treatment.
+So thanks to their combined proprieties and effects, turmeric and honey can be beneficial for preventing disease.

 Not all studies confirmed that curcumin can treat or prevent cancer and more research is still needed.
 But the overall conclusion is that turmeric and honey have plenty of health benefits and can even protect or treat this ugly disease that is killing so many people each year.